Korean Spinach Side Dish (Sigeumchi Namul)

-Korean spinach side dish is a classic banchan in Korean cuisine.
-There are two different ways to make this delicious and simple Korean spinach recipe: one with soy sauce and the other with gochujang.
-Learn how to make them both and see which one you like better.
-Video tutorial included.
+Spinach banchan is a classic Korean spinach side dish, commonly served in Korean cuisine.
+There are two variations of this delicious recipe, one made with soy sauce and the other with gochujang.
+You can learn how to make both versions and decide which one you prefer.
+A video tutorial is also included.

-- with Korean soup soy sauce (gukganjang) and sesame oil
+- Classic sigeumchi namul: This is the most common Korean spinach recipe using Korean soup soy sauce (gukganjang) and sesame oil.

-I will share both recipes for a delicious and simple Korean spinach banchan.
+I will share both recipes for a delicious and simple Korean style spinach salad.
 I recommend that you try both recipes and see which one you like better.

 How to clean a bunch of spinach

-Make sure to use a bowl big enough to contain the entire spinach.
-Then drain and rinse the spinach a couple more times to clean throughly.
-Put them in a colander to remove excess water.
+Then, drain and rinse the spinach a couple of times more to ensure thorough cleaning.
+Finally, put the cleaned spinach in a colander to remove any excess water.

 Step 1.
-Bring a pot of water to boil.
-Add some salt and the spinach to the water; blanch for 30 seconds.
-Drain the spinach in a colander and rinse under cold water until all the heat from the spinach has been cooled.
+Bring a pot of water to boil, then add some salt and the spinach.
+Blanch for 30 seconds, then drain the spinach in a colander.
+Next, cool the spinach by rinsing it under cold water until it has lost all its heat.

 Step 2.
 Squeeze the spinach firmly to remove excess water.
 Place spinach on the cutting board and cut the spinach into 3-inch long pieces.